cloudfoundry/summit-hands-on-labs/philadelphia-2019/keptn-deploy/README.md

 ### Step 4.
 Watch keptn deploying the application

+Deploying the application into the *dev*, *staging* and *production* environment takes about 6 minutes.
+In the meanwhile your instruct will explain you how keptn works behind the scene.

 1. Verify the configuration change in your GitHub repository.

 1. Go back to the Jenkins dashboard to see how the invidiual steps of the CD pipeline get triggered.